 Mindful Presenting offers far more than the key to speaking with confidence, presence and impact.

-A decade on, it’s clear that the benefits of mindful presenting extend themselves way beyond the meeting room.
+Over a decade on, it’s clear that the benefits of mindful presenting extend themselves way beyond the meeting room.

 Here are 5 powerful reasons why I believe that mindfulness in presenting is not only the most important skill in the workplace but in every other aspect of life too.

 Mindfulness is a mental, emotional, and physiological state achieved by enhacing our awareness of the present moment.
 It involves creating the space and consciousnness to acknowledge our thoughts and feelings with greater compassion.
 With our attention on empathy rather than fear and judgement, we become better placed to think and respond differently.

 One of the major causes of stress and anxiety most of us face is worrying about the outcome of events long before they even begin.
 For many people, the mere thought of presenting can create a state of high anxiety.
 Here are just of few of the countless fearful thoughts many people experience.

 ‘Will I remember everything?’